Langtang Valley Trekking - 8 Days

 Although you will hike comparatively for a short time of 4 hours, it is undoubtedly scenic, beginning with a small, steep climb to reach a nearby ridge after leaving the forest area behind.

-Moving forth here, the trail area widens, giving an exclusive sight of the sky-dominating ranges, making a final stop at the teahouse around the outskirts of Kyanjin Gompa passing by several chortens, mani walls, water mills, prayer flags, and wheels.
+Moving forth here, the trail area widens, giving an exclusive sight of the sky-dominating ranges, making a final stop at the teahouse around the outskirts of Kyanjin Gompa, passing by several chortens, mani walls, water mills, prayer flags, and wheels.

 Max.
 Altitude: 3,430m / 11,255ftMeals: Breakfast-Lunch-DinnerAccommodation: Local Tea Houses and Lodges